reSource Minute Videos

 So, to bring it to orthodontics, I wanted to just say a few words about some of the innovations over the last years in business and in clinical.
 When you think about what we've achieved in business innovation over the last 20 years or so, we now have products like Gaidge, OrthoFi, and OrthoBanc.
 We have virtual employees that we can hire.
 We have revenue cycle management that we can employ, and of course, we have corporations that are learning how to do this on steroids level, as well.

-On the clinical side, for 25 years, we've had aligners now in our space.
+On the clinical side, for 25 years, we've had aligners in our space.
 We now have direct printed brackets.
 We're probably going to go to direct print of metal brackets someday.
 There’re all kinds of research being done around the globe that's going to bring enormous innovation to the specialty.

 So, I think it's a good month to celebrate innovation.
-I think it's good to reflect back on how much better orthodontics is today than it used to be because of innovation.
+I think it's good to reflect on how much better orthodontics is today than it used to be because of innovation.
 And I'm encouraged to think about all of the science and the researchers that are doing innovation for you, the specialist, to make your lives and the lives of your patients better.
 As they say in space, "To infinity and beyond!"

 That's the reSource Minute, we thought you'd like to know.